browserplus/borg/data/pages/beta/cpp_services.md

 ### Step 5: Install the HelloWorld service

 Service binaries must be findable at runtime so that they can be loaded by the Browserplus daemon.
-The daemon loads services that are installed locally.
-If necessary it will fetch service binaries from BrowserPlus distribution servers.
-For this demo we will just install the sample service on the local machine.
+The daemon loads services that have been installed locally.
+Let's "install" the built service on the local machine.

+Note: paths are specified below using windows backslashes.
+Substitute forward slashes on osx.

 Run the ServiceInstaller from the build directory as shown below.
 You will need to specify your specific path to the BrowserPlus SDK:

-    build> [path to ServiceInstaller]/ServiceInstaller -v -f HelloWorld
+    build> [path to bpsdk]\bpsdk\bin\ServiceInstaller -v -f HelloWorld

     C:\dev\bp-tutorial-hello\src\build>..\..\..\bpsdk\bin\ServiceInstaller -v -f HelloWorld
     service initialized: HelloWorld v1.0.0